prungy88/lab-03-fs-readfile/README.md

   * write a question and observation on canvas

 ## Description:
 * For this assignment you will need to read three files and console log the first 8 bytes in hex of each file.
+ * hint use `toString` docs
 * Also, you must guarantee that three files are read and console logged in the order `'one.txt', 'two.txt', 'three.txt'` regardless of file size.
-* You can use any method of handling async except nested callback. aka. dont use nested calls to `fs.readFile` with anynomus function callbacks
 * You will need to write tests that gaurantee that the files are logged in order.
 * You will also need to look up and implement async testing, making sure that you are not getting "false positives"(tests that are passing but shouldn't be).
+ * hint read mocha docs

+## Bonus
+* 2pts dont use nested callbacks
+*
 ##Rubric:
   * Async Handling: 4pts
   * Use of fs: 2pts